 Ingredient Notes

-- It isn't necessary to choose an expensive bottle of white wine, but I do suggest that you choose a descent bottle and one that you enjoy drinking yourself if you do drink wine.
+- For the wine, there’s no need to splurge on an expensive bottle, but I recommend choosing a decent one that you’d enjoy drinking if you do drink wine.

 Storing and Reheating

 There are an infinite number of side dishes you can serve.
-Here is a list of some of my favorites: Herb Garlic Mashed Potatoes Recipe, Sauteed Green Beans, Crispy Oven Roasted Baby Potatoes, Crispy Oven Roasted Broccolini,Rice Dressing, Creamy Baked Mac and Cheese, Fresh Spring Mix Salad, Roasted Beet Salad with Grilled Peaches
+Here are some of my favorites: Herb Garlic Mashed Potatoes Recipe, Sauteed Green Beans, Crispy Oven Roasted Baby Potatoes, Crispy Oven Roasted Broccolini,Rice Dressing, Creamy Baked Mac and Cheese, Fresh Spring Mix Salad, Roasted Beet Salad with Grilled Peaches

 It is not necessary to cover Cornish hens when baking.
 They are similar to baking chicken.